joy002/Joanna-Yang/index.md

 <details><summary>Scholarship/Award/Honor</summary>
 <p>

+ > Selected and Awarded $2131.5 scholarship by The Rick Ord Scholarship Fund, 2022-2023<br>
  > Selected and Awarded $15,000 scholarship by Apple Scholar Program 2021-2022<br>
  > Inclusion Diversity Excellence Achievement(IDEA) Scholar - Selected as 1 of 40 out of 400 applicants<br>
  > Certificate for presenting in Online Undergraduate Research Symposium<br>